MartinK84/math-sheet-generator/README.md

 # math-sheet-generator
-Generate useful math related worksheets for primary school children
+Generate math worksheets for primary school children

-In its current stage it's completely work in progress... do not use ;-)
+In its current stage it's completely work in progress...

+A demo can be found here: https://martink84.github.io/math-sheet-generator/